top of page

 This trip is actually a history, culture, and social trip way more than just a softball event.
 Look at it this way:

-• Thursday (the arrival day) while your classmates are in school, we are learning and touring in the Netherlands – learning!
+• Thursday (the arrival day). while your classmates are in school, we are touring The Netherlands – learning!
 Just like your classmates!

-• Friday, while your friends are in school, we are learning some serious history in Amsterdam, headed to Anne Frank’s home just for starters
+• Friday, while your friends are in school, we are exploring some serious history in Amsterdam, which for many includes Anne Frank’s home, the Heineken brewery, and learning that their “cafés” are very different from ours(!) - just for starters

-• Monday is Martin Luther King’s day – and your friends are sleeping in – We are touring Paris, Notre Dame, and the Louvre – more learning!
+• Monday is Martin Luther King’s day – and while your friends are sleeping in – we are touring Paris, Notre Dame, and the Louvre – more learning!

-• Tuesday when school is back in session back home, we are still touring Paris and seeing the Eiffel Tower, Sacre Coeur, and Arc de Triomphe, yep, they’re learning and we are too.
+• Tuesday, with school finally back in session, we are still touring Paris and seeing the Eiffel Tower, Sacre Coeur, and Arc de Triomphe, Yep, they’re learning and we are too.

 As you can see, we really take seriously the education of our athletes.
 We are learning firsthand.
 We are only playing when school is out of session, the fact is we are learning while school is out on MLK day!
-The bottom line, this is a great educational trip/history trip first behind it we play some serious ball.
+The bottom line, this is a great educational history trip, and we play some serious ball.

 Won’t I miss school?